Finding Trends in Software Research: Sanity Checks

-After instrumenting the internals of LDADE, we can report that the 11 topics in \tref{11topics} covers over 90\% of the papers.
-While increasing the number of topics post 11 reported no large change in perplexity, those occur at diminishingly low frequencies.
+After instrumenting the internals of LDA, we can report that the 10 topics in \tref{11topics} covers over 95\% of the papers.
+While increasing the number of topics post 10 reported no large change in perplexity, those occur at diminishingly low frequencies.
 As evidence of this, recall that the rows of \fref{div_heat} are sorted top-to-bottom most-to-least frequent.
 Note that the bottom few rows are mostly white (i.e., occur at very low frequency) while the upper rows are much darker (i.e., occur at much higher frequency).
-That is, if we reported {\em more} than 11 topics then the 12th, 13th etc would occur at very low frequencies.
+That is, if we reported {\em more} than 10 topics then the 11th, 12th etc would occur at very low frequencies.
+Thus all the less frequent topics are grouped into a single topic called Miscellaneous.

-We note that this study is not the only one to conclude that SE can be reduced to 11 topics Other researchers~\cite{datta2016long,garousi2013bibliometric,cai2008analysis} also report that 90\% of the topics can be approximated by about a dozen topics.
+We note that this study is not the only one to conclude that SE can be reduced to 10 topics Other researchers~\cite{datta2016long,garousi2013bibliometric,cai2008analysis} also report that 90\% of the topics can be approximated by about a dozen topics.